 The types and characteristics of securities are described in Note 8, "Bonds and Notes," to the accompanying financial statements.
 As a condition of the bank's participation in the issuance of Systemwide debt securities, the bank is required by regulation to maintain specified eligible assets as collateral in an amount equal to or greater than the total amount of bonds and notes outstanding for which the bank is liable.
-At December 31, 2015, the bank had excess collateral of \$1.57 billion.
+At December 31, 2016, the bank had excess collateral of \$1.56 billion.
 Management expects the bank to maintain sufficient collateral to permit its continued participation in Systemwide debt issuances in the foreseeable future.

 In September 2008, the bank issued \$50.0 million in subordinated debt in a private placement to one investor.
-The debt is a 10-year instrument with a coupon rate of 8.406 percent.
+The debt was a 10-year instrument with a coupon rate of 8.406 percent.
 Prior to the bank's issuance of its Class B noncumulative subordinated perpetual preferred stock (Class B Series 1) in August 2010, the subordinated debt received preferential regulatory capital and collateral treatment, being includible in portions of permanent capital and total surplus and being excludable from total liabilities for purposes of net collateral ratio calculation.
-Regulatory conditions related to the issuance of the Class B Series 1 preferred stock reduced the benefit of these preferential ratio treatments, which would previously have been ratably removed 20.0 percent per year during years six to 10 of the debt's term.
+Regulatory conditions related to the issuance of the Class B Series 1 preferred stock reduced the benefit of the favorable capital ratio treatment received by subordinated debt, and required that it no longer receive favorable treatment in net collateral calculations.